William Brent Bell: Life and career

-Bell's latest release is Lord of Misrule, a folk horror film starring Tuppence Middleton, Ralph Ineson, and Matt Stokoe.
-Lord of Misrule was released by Magnolia Pictures and Magnet Releasing in select theatres, digital, and streaming via Hulu.
+In 2023, Bell produced and directed Lord of Misrule, a folk horror film starring Tuppence Middleton, Ralph Ineson, Evie Templeton, and Matt Stokoe.
+Lord of Misrule was released by Magnolia Pictures and Magnet Releasing in select theatres, digital, and streaming via Hulu in 2024.
 The film currently holds an approval rating of 63% with an audience rating of 80% on Rotten Tomatoes Lord of Misrule was included on the Hollywood Reporter list of "Best Horror Films of 2023."

+Bell is currently in post on his latest film, Orphans.
+The prequel to Orphan: First Kill for Dark Castle will be released domestically by Paramount Pictures via Republic Pictures and internationally by Lionsgate.